by Robert Wilkinson

 You can see him at his best in the 1988 special, “Roy Orbison and Friends: A Black and White Night.”
 It’s a great clip of some of the greatest musicians in history backing Roy before he died, so check it out the next time PBS airs it in your 'hood, or just check it out on the web!!

 For now, due to time limitations, I can’t post much more than what I’ve linked to of this amazing talent’s work.
 But you can get a huge amount of his fantastic picking in the late 50s and early 60s by going to my article Happy 2013 Birthday to Pioneer Rock and Roller Rick Nelson since James is all over every tune there.
-Next year I’ll include more of his work with other artists.
+Next year I’ll try to include more of his work with other artists.

 Thanks for the guitar slinging, James.
 You’ve always been one of my favorites, and still are!
 May you live much longer, and keep showing the young ones how to TCB.